Rengo-Labs/CasperLabs-StakeableToken/README.md

 This method **returns** U256.

 - ##### update_stable_usd_equivalent <a id="stable-usd-update-stable-usd"></a>
-Based on the `path`, a vector of contract hashes of length 4 that is *[wise_contract_hash, scspr_contract_hash, wcspr_contract_hash, stable_usd_contract_hash]* set at deployment,calculates the latest Stable USD value and sets in to contract global state as named key.
+Based on the `path`, a vector of contract hashes of length 4 that is *[stakeable_contract_hash, scspr_contract_hash, wcspr_contract_hash, stable_usd_contract_hash]* set at deployment,calculates the latest Stable USD value and sets in to contract global state as named key.
 <br> Contract reverts if inflation is assigned already.
 Parameter Name | Type
 |---|--- |